 At a given moment, the states of different nodes in the Raft cluster are very likely different, meaning they might return different values for a GET command for the same key.
 The reason is that the Raft consensus algorithm only ensures EVENTUAL CONSENSUS, though we don't know the exact time of reaching consensus.
 It could be a hundred milliseconds after a heartbeat or a few hours for a crashed node to catch up with the latest leader's state.
 In essence, it needs time to reach consensus.

 In fact, any notion of time in the distributed system control must be tightly tied to the communication.
 The network latency adds the time the most.
 Interestingly, the relation of time and communication also appears in Albert Einstein's Theory of Relativity.
-It seems that it's one the tough problems we need to solve in the physical universe, not necessarily in the Computer Science.
+It seems that it's one the tough problems we need to solve in the physical universe, not necessarily in the Architecture.